HunterR0se/grendel/README.md

 #### Conclusion

-Given the rates you've provided and a realistic probability of finding a valid Bitcoin address, it could take around 121.8 years or more to find a single valid address (best case scenario).
+Given the current generation and matching rater and a realistic probability of finding a valid Bitcoin address, it could take around 121.8 years or more to find a single valid address (best case scenario).
 This highlights the impracticality of brute-forcing Bitcoin addresses to find ones with non-zero balances.

 ## License